New Zealand passes law to quash historic gay convictions

-Wellington, April 4, 2018 (AFP) - - New Zealand's parliament has passed legislation to erase historic convictions for engaging in gay sex, saying the bill would help right past injustices.
+Wellington (AFP) - New Zealand's parliament has passed legislation to erase historic convictions for engaging in gay sex, saying the bill would help right past injustices.

-Homosexuality was decriminalised in New Zealand in 1986, but people who were convicted before then still had the offence listed on their official records.
+Homosexuality was decriminalised in New Zealand in 1986, but men who were convicted before then still had the offence listed on their official records.

-Lawmakers unanimously passed a bill late Tuesday allowing people convicted of consensual homosexual sex to have their records expunged.
+Lawmakers unanimously passed a bill late Tuesday allowing those convicted of consensual homosexual sex to have their records expunged.

 "I would like to apologise again to all the men and members of the rainbow community who have been affected by the prejudice, stigma and other negative effects caused by convictions for historical homosexual offences," Justice Minister Andrew Little said.